-•From the menu that appears, select Properties.

-•In the Network window that appears, click on the Services tab.

-•Browse through the list of Network Services

-•If Microsoft TCP/IP Printing is not listed, click on the Add... button.

-•In the Select Network Service window, select Microsoft TCP/IP Printing from the list of Network Services.
+- •From the menu that appears, select Properties. - •In the Network window that appears, click on the Services tab. - •Browse through the list of Network Services - •If Microsoft TCP/IP Printing is not listed, click on the Add... button. - •In the Select Network Service window, select Microsoft TCP/IP Printing from the list of Network Services. - ·Click OK.

-•Click OK.

-Add Printer Wizard Local or Network Printer Is the printer attached to your computer?
-If the printer is directly attached to your computer, click Local printer.
-If it is attached to another computer, or directly to the network, click Network printer.
-Local printer Automatically detect and install my Plug and Play printer Network printer < B ack N ext > Cancel

-1.Install a printer port to allow to print to PStill
+2.Install a printer port to allow to print to PStill